 Event management tools like GoToWebinar makes creating and managing webinars, meetings, and video calls easier.
 Moreover, some bots make handling social relationships smoother.

-Martech stack also comes with solutions to handle internal talent management, collaborations, and product management.
+Martech stack also provides internal talent management, collaborations, and product management solutions.
 Tools like Marvel, Notion, etc., make it easy for teams to connect with other members and manage projects better.

-Martech is one industry with daily influx of innovation and new tools.
-Here are some examples of top martech tools that form an important part of marketers’ lives today.
+Martech is one industry with a daily influx of innovation and new tools.
+Here are some examples of top martech tools that are important to marketers’ lives today.

 - Hootsuite: It is a social media marketing tool that helps users manage social media channels and launch marketing campaigns.
-It provides a dashboard from which the users can schedule posts across all the social media platforms and at the same time measure ROI.
+It provides a dashboard from which the users can schedule posts across all the social media platforms and simultaneously measure ROI.

 - Salesforce: It is the biggest Customer relationship management (CRM) software in the market.
 It offers a system ‘lead to conversion’ approach that integrates contact management, collaboration tools, customer engagement and task management, and the data collected.
 All the departments of a business are offered to view the same customer from different aspects.